 We need to start our walk at the heart of the central district: Place Guillame II.

 Luxembourg City is located at the confluence of the Alzette and Petrusse rivers.
-Because of that, it has been of great interest to different empires since Romans times.
+Because of that, it has been of great interest to different empires since Roman times.
 It has been ruled by Burgundians, Spanish and Austrians.
 In 1890, once it passed to Dutch hands, it gained independence.

 At the plaza, we can see nowadays, the Palace of the Grand Dukes, the Parliament and the City Hall.
 When we visited, a festival and morning market was taking place on the spot.
 In addition, the plaza is surrounded by nice cafes, restaurants and shops selling vibrant seafood.